New visa options for Singapore citizens

 The Work and Holiday visa provides a unique, once in a lifetime opportunity for Singapore participants.
 It is also an opportunity for cultural exchange and building closer cultural ties between Singapore and Australia.

-For more detail on the eligibility requirements of the Work and Holiday visa please see the Department of Immigration and Border Protection website.
+For more detail on the eligibility requirements of the Work and Holiday visa please see the Department of Home Affairs website.
 A list of Frequently Asked Questions can be found here.
-The AVAC website will be updated in the coming weeks as new information becomes available.
+Information about lodging an application can be found on the Singapore Australian Visa Application Centre website.

 Travellers of all nationalities, except citizens of Australia and New Zealand, will need to obtain a visa to travel to Australia.
-Some visas can be lodged online, while others need to be lodged at the AVAC in Singapore (details below).
+Some visas can be lodged online, while others need to be lodged at the Australian Visa Application Centre (AVAC) in Singapore (details below).

-If you do not know what type of visa you need or whether you can apply online, a good starting point is the “Finding a Visa” link in the main Department of Immigration and Border Protection website.
-This site will guide you and lead you to general visa information, and includes a self-guided “Visa Finder”.
+If you do not know what type of visa you need or whether you can apply online, a good starting point the main Department of Home Affairs website.

 If you have a reasonable idea of what type of visa suits your purposes, and you are planning on making an application in Singapore, you can access locally produced information about lodgement and application requirements through the Singapore AVAC website.
 The AVAC website includes information on all applications that can be lodged in Singapore, including: